Did you snag the Series I Savings Bonds recently?

 1. Limited By Purchase Amounts

 For those attracted to the Series I savings bond’s features, the purchase limits of $10,000 are off-putting.
 You can buy that amount annually, but it will take a few years to accumulate money in your portfolio.
-Each family member can buy this security or buy it as a gift so long as you use their social security number.
+Each family member can buy this security or buy it as a gift if you use their social security number.

 2. Can’t Buy From A Brokerage Firm